cynthiablack/Borealis-Boardshop/README.md

   - Remove excess spacing and unused code
   - Used the Refactor command to rename MainScreenControllerr to MainScreenController
   - Enforce consistent styling across all pages
+  - Add labels to input fields where missing
 - Change to application.properties:
   - Line 14: enable JMX